sybrew/the-seo-framework/readme.txt

 		* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.
 			* Most notably, the padding and border around the settings make it much easier on your eyes.
 		* If a custom social image URL is inserted in the homepage post-edit meta box, it will now also be depicted in the Homepage Settings meta box on the SEO Settings page.
+		* Resolved an issue where the homepage's Post SEO Settings "Remove the site title?" automatically got checked after updating the page.
+Even though this hadn't an effect on the output, switching the homepage would cause unwonted and unanticipated behavior.
 	* **Title:**
 		* Resolved an issue where the Twitter title would fall back to a custom Open Graph title when Open Graph is disabled.
 		* Resolved an issue where the incorrect Open Graph fallback title was proposed as a placeholder in the admin interface.